markschabacker/markschabacker.github.com/_posts/2012-09-15-blog_with_github_pages.md

 If everything is up and running, you should be able to view your "Smoke Test" page by navigating to http://localhost:4000 .
 We're not actually doing anything with Jekyll here but it's still a useful test.

 #### Generate an Interesting Structure with Jekyll ####
-Basically, Jekyll combines source and layout files that have been arranged [in a well defined structure](https://github.com/mojombo/jekyll/wiki/usage) into the plain HTML that will power your blog.
+Basically, Jekyll combines source and layout files that have been arranged [in a well defined structure](https://github.com/mojombo/jekyll/wiki/usage) into the plain HTML that will make up your blog.
 We're going to start off by working through a very short example.

 1. Create a `_config.yml` file